poissonconsulting/checkr/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 1 downstream dependency.
+* I have run R CMD check on the 2 downstream dependencies.

 No ERRORs or WARNINGs found :)